google/osdfir-infrastructure/charts/turbinia/README.md

 the Turbinia deployment will automatically retrieve the latest default configs from the Turbinia Github repository.
 This method requires no further action from you.

 > **NOTE:**  When using the default method, you cannot update the Turbinia config file directly.
+See the next section below for instructions on using a custom Turbinia config instead.

 #### Managing Turbinia configs externally